Last updated 5/27/2021 at 8:00 AM

 What actions are being taken to help small businesses?

 In response to the impacts of COVID-19 on the Providence small business community, the Providence Business Loan Fund has announced temporary modifications to the Fund to provide access to capital for eligible small businesses and immediate relief for existing borrowers.
 More resources are available here.

 Businesses are also encouraged to call 521-HELP or visit Commerce Rhode Island’s COVID-19 website for more information on state programs targeted at helping small businesses.

 How does this affect my restaurant, night club, or bar?

 All indoor settings operating at a square footage capacity should do so in accordance with State guidelines.
-Business owners are also encouraged to make masks available to their patrons.

 Indoor entertainment and live performance regulations will be aligned with the State of Rhode Island guidelines and restrictions.
 Additionally, events and entertainment shall comply with all guidelines and restrictions outlined by the State of Rhode Island and by the City of Providence permitting process.
 All guidelines and restrictions outlined by the State of Rhode Island are to be followed without exception.